benwiz/graphics/NOTES.md

 - Finding lines can be optimized.

 - Later
-  - Mouse effects on points
+  - Mouse effects on vertices
   - Storing results in adj list will require updates throughout the code.
 But having those updates will be valuable before starting the C version of this project.
-But using an adj. list does _not_ necessarily mean I should get rid of the points list or edges list.
+But using an adj. list does _not_ necessarily mean I should get rid of the vertices list or edges list.
 I probably should have a graph class or a graph interface.
     - https://www.geeksforgeeks.org/implementation-graph-javascript/
     - I had a lot of trouble finding 3-cycles and N-cycles using adjacency lists on my first attempt